-A health and safety specialist has been appointed to manage the employer’s responsibilities in the field of occupational health and safety, but nowhere does it state that he should do so alone.
-Therefore, we focus on delegation in this article, because by learning or understanding it, health and safety professionals can do their jobs much more efficiently and save time.
+An occupational health and safety specialist has been appointed to manage the employer’s responsibilities in the field of occupational health and safety, but nowhere does it state that he should do so alone.
+Therefore, we focus on delegation and tips on how to delegate effectively in this article, because by learning or understanding it, health and safety professionals can do their jobs much more efficiently and save time.

 Delegation is a means of sharing tasks and responsibilities with other team members.
 This will give you more time to keep the big picture together and focus on prevention.

 1. A functioning occupational health and safety system.